DavidMatuteJimenez/BFOR643---Incident-Handling-Project/README.md

 Embedded URLs are something to look out for as these can be very malicious if you accidentally open them.
 There is even the anchor text of `Clique aqui`, which prompts the user the click a button.

 `Sample Email Layout`
 <img width="979" height="1606" alt="05002d64-4971-4ba8-aca0-c78b9238df4c" src="https://github.com/user-attachments/assets/e94c8d77-daa6-4c73-a234-e78a2f8bc417" />

 This sample email is what a user would potnetially see on their end of the screen when they received this email.
 This was generated using `ChatGPT` using the decoded Base64 content.
 This was done to visualize what a user would potentially see on their end when they received an email.
 This was generated purely for visualization puposes.

-This was the content pasted into ChatGPT to get generate this image (decoded content from the Base64 encoded string):

-`
+Below is also a visualization of how the email would look (the decoded content from CyberChef was directly pasted below).

 <!DOCTYPE html><html lang="en"><head>
  <meta http-equiv="Content-Type" content="text/html; charset=utf-8"><body style="background-color:rgb(241, 241, 241);">